-The study was conducted in 2021 at the Research Farm operated by Lethbridge College, which is located at 49.7230 \textdegree N and 112.8001 \textdegree W, east of the City of Lethbridge in Alberta, Canada.
+The study was conducted in 2021 at a Research Farm operated by Lethbridge Polytechnic, which is located at 49.7230 \textdegree N and 112.8001 \textdegree W, east of the City of Lethbridge in Alberta, Canada.
 The center has an approximate area of 0.81 km² and an average elevation of 888 m.
 The primary soil type in the area is clayey loam with a few sand lenses.
-The layout of the center, delineated with the red rectangular blocks, is shown in Fig.~\ref{fig:layout_of_the_alberta_irrigation_center_}.
+The layout of the center, delineated with the red rectangular blocks, is shown in Figure~\ref{fig:layout_of_the_alberta_irrigation_center_}.
 All three circular fields at the center are equipped with a center pivot irrigation system.

-For the numerical investigation, a quadrant of Field 3 was selected, which is delineated by a blue dash-dotted rectangular block in Fig.~\ref{fig:layout_of_the_alberta_irrigation_center_}.
-The soil moisture observations used in the study were obtained from microwave radiometers that were mounted on the center pivot of Field 3.
+For the numerical investigation, a quadrant of Field 3 was selected, which is delineated by a blue dash-dotted rectangular block in Figure~\ref{fig:layout_of_the_alberta_irrigation_center_}.
+The soil moisture observations used in the study were obtained from three dual-polarization passive microwave radiometers/sensors that were mounted at an angle of 30\textdegree~on the center pivot of Field 3.